 The residential building, located in the north-east corner of the site, will include 356 housing units for students, staff and faculty across 26 stories.
 It will also include amenities such as a gym, bike room, lounge, roof deck, multi-purpose space and media rooms for residents.

-Other buildings under Phase 1 include a 170,000ft² executive education centre with hotel and conference facilities, a 20,000ft² central utility building, and approximately 250 parking spaces.
+Other buildings under Phase one include a 170,000ft² executive education centre with hotel and conference facilities, a 20,000ft² central utility building, and approximately 250 parking spaces.

-Phase 1 demolition of the hospital began in March 2014 and was completed by December 2014.
+Phase one demolition of the hospital began in March 2014 and was completed by December 2014.
 Construction of the First Academic Building is expected to begin in February 2015.
-The residential building is also scheduled for ground breaking in 2015.
-Phase 2 demolition is underway and is expected to be completed by June 2015.
+The residential building is also scheduled for groundbreaking in 2015.
+Phase two demolition is underway and is expected to be completed by June 2015.
 The entire campus will be built over approximately 25 years.

 Sustainable features of the Cornell NYC Tech campus